Tujia language: Classification

-Tujia is clearly a Sino-Tibetan language, but its position within that family is unclear, due to massive borrowing from other Sino-Tibetan languages.
-Although it has been placed with other groups in the past, linguists now generally leave it unclassified.
+Tujia is clearly a Sino-Tibetan language, with a number of scholars consider the Tujia languages as belonging to a separate sub-branch of Tibeto-Burman languages, but its position within that family is unclear, due to massive borrowing from other Sino-Tibetan languages, in particular loanwords from Chinese.
+Although it has been placed with other groups in the past, such as under Nuosu language or belongs to the branch of Qiang language, linguists now generally leave it unclassified.